aglee/PasteboardImagesHack/README.markdown

 This utility converts multiple images into a form that you can paste into a Numbers spreadsheet, whereupon they will fill a row or column of cells.

-PasteboardImagesHack was inspired by a [tweet]( from Michael B. Johnson, aka @drwave.
+PasteboardImagesHack was inspired by a [tweet](https://twitter.com/drwave/status/412995929977802752) from Michael B. Johnson, aka @drwave.
 I did it purely as a learning exercise and for fun, to see if it would work.
 For all I know there's a simpler way to accomplish the same thing.

 ## Input

 There are two ways to provide the input images:

-* Drag and drop.
-Drag image files onto the application window or the application icon.
+* **Drag and drop.**  Drag image files onto the application window or the application icon.
-* The clipboard.
-Copy images (or image files) into the clipboard and either press the "Use Images on Clipboard" button or use the corresponding menu item.
+* **The clipboard.**  Copy images (or image files) into the clipboard and either press the "Use Images on Clipboard" button or use the corresponding menu item.

 ## Output